kellyaj/coffee_coinchanger/README.md

 `makeChange(99)` should return `[25, 25, 25, 10, 10, 1, 1, 1, 1]`

+Testing
+=============
 There are already a few specs written in the `spec/coinchanger.coffee` file.
+They are currently failing.
 This is not a full suite, there will need to be more added to ensure the program works.
 Code can be written in `scripts/coinchanger.coffee`.

-Testing
-=============
 This comes pre-configured out of the box to use [testem](https://github.com/airportyh/testem).

 If you haven't already, run `npm install testem -g` to globally install testem.